Innovative, part-grass packaging

 The cup is wrapped in a sleeve made of environmentally friendly grass paper containing 40 percent grass – a rapidly renewable resource that consumes less energy in production and releases fewer greenhouse gas emissions than conventional paper.

 Grass regrows more quickly than wood and requires less water and energy during processing, meaning that the production of grass paper also cuts down on greenhouse gas emissions.
 On the inside of the cup, curious consumers can learn more about the sustainable packaging material.
-“Finding an eco-friendly packaging solution for our new organic line was especially important to us,” says Alfons Thumbach, Head of Purchasing at Bauer.
-“We were impressed by the grass paper solution from Greiner Packaging, and we also love the cup’s distinctive and unique design.”
 The natural yogurt varieties have been retailing in 150-gram cups in Germany since early 2019.